IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 ## Range Date Picker Component

-The `igx-date-range-picker` component allows you to select a range of dates from a calendar UI or editable input fields.
+The `igx-date-range-picker` component allows you to choose a date range consists of start and end date.
+You can select a range from a calendar UI.
+The component provides an advanced setup exposing two editable input fields in addition.

 <div class="sample-container loading" style="height:600px">
     <iframe id="basic-daterangepicker-iframe" src="{environment:demosBaseUrl}/scheduling/basic-daterangepicker" width="100%" height="100%" seamless="" frameBorder="0" onload="onSampleIframeContentLoaded(this);"></iframe>